Sidebar Menu

 Smoking Ceremony

 Aboriginal and Torres Strait Islander peoples practice smoking ceremonies for the cleansing of bad karma and spiritual healing.
-The Smoking Ceremony may promote good health and well-being through the use of many different eucalyptus trees, semi-dried leaves being burnt to create the smoke.
-They are an integral part of connecting people to their land and of protecting them from the influence of powerful and ancient ancestral beings who have roamed the earth since the time of creation.
-Smoking ceremonies can also be a way of connecting with the country by speaking to and acknowledging the ancestors or old people.
+The Smoking Ceremony may promote good health and well-being by using many different eucalyptus trees, with semi-dried leaves burnt to create the smoke.
+They are an integral part of connecting people to their land and protecting them from the influence of powerful, ancient ancestral beings who have roamed the earth since the time of creation.
+Smoking ceremonies can also be a way to connect with the country by speaking to and acknowledging ancestors or elders.

 Aboriginal Incursions and Immersions

-There is no better method of learning than through our exceptional teams of Aboriginal and Torres Strait Islander facilitators, who are passionate about sharing their knowledge, culture, and enthusiasm with non-Aboriginal individuals.
+There is no better way to learn than through our exceptional teams of Aboriginal and Torres Strait Islander facilitators, who are passionate about sharing their knowledge, culture, and enthusiasm with non-Aboriginal people.
 Our Indigenous leaders engage with your team or student group to provide unforgettable First Nations cultural immersions.